section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-turicreate/index.md

 #### Rule of making a prediction

 To make predictions, you must submit an SFrame as input.
-SFrame means scalable data frame, its column-mutable dataframe object that can scale to big data and columns can be added and subtracted with ease SFrame.
+SFrame means scalable data frame.
+It's column-mutable dataframe object can scale to big data, and columns can be added and subtracted with ease SFrame.
-It also enables our model read the users input easily.
+It also enables our model to read the user's input easily.
 The following data formats are supported when constructing an SFrame.

-1. CSV file (comma separated value).
+1. CSV file (comma-separated value).
-2. SFrame directory archive (A directory where an sframe was saved previously).
+2. SFrame directory archive (A directory where an SFrame was saved previously).
 3. General text file.
 4. A Python dictionary.
 5. Pandas DataFrame.